Chiropractic Care for Auto Accident Injuries: What You Need to Know

 Chiropractic care is a healthcare discipline that emphasizes the diagnosis and treatment of musculoskeletal system disorders.
 It is based on the belief that medical problems can be alleviated without pharmaceuticals and surgery.
 At the heart of chiropractic care is the adjustment or manipulation of the vertebrae in order to treat various conditions such as neck pain, back pain, and headaches.
 This type of treatment utilizes spinal manipulation to correct misalignment of the spine which can cause painful symptoms in other parts of the body.

 Proponents of chiropractic care argue that its underlying philosophy is based on science and its effectiveness has been proven through research studies and clinical applications.
 In fact, many studies have been completed which have shown that chiropractic manipulation can help reduce pain, improve mobility, and stimulate nerve-conduction within the body.
-For example, one study conducted by researchers at Northwestern University found that participants with lower back pain showed significant improvement after receiving just six chiropractic sessions.
+For example, one study conducted by researchers at Northwestern University found that participants with lower back pain after a car accident showed significant improvement after receiving just six chiropractic sessions.

 On the other hand, detractors claim that chiropractic treatments are too reliant on subjective measures and lack sufficient scientific evidence to support them.
 Further detractors will express concerns about safety due to potential side effects associated with adjustments done incorrectly or too aggressively.
 Despite this criticism, statistics show that chiropractic care is actually safer both short-term and long-term than taking over-the-counter pain medication.